Jack LaLanne: Exercise

-When exercising, LaLanne worked out repetitively with weights until he experienced "muscle fatigue" in whatever muscle groups he was exercising, or when it became impossible for him to go on with a particular routine; this is most often referred to as "training to failure."
+When exercising, LaLanne worked out repetitively with weights until he experienced "muscle fatigue" in whatever muscle groups he was exercising, or when it became impossible for him to go on with a particular routine; this is most often referred to as "training to failure".
 LaLanne moved from exercise to exercise without stopping.
 To contradict critics who thought this would leave him tightly musclebound and uncoordinated, LaLanne liked to demonstrate one-handed balancing.
 His home contained two gyms and a pool that he used daily.

 He continued with his two-hour workouts into his 90s, which also included walking.
 He stated, "If I died, people would say 'Oh look, Jack LaLanne died.
 He didn't practice what he preached.'"
-When asked about sex, LaLanne had a standard joke, saying that despite their advanced age, he and his wife still made love almost every night: "Almost on Monday, almost on Tuesday, almost on Wednesday..."

-He added, "I know so many people in their 80s who have Alzheimer's or are in a wheelchair or whatever.
-And I say to myself 'I don't want to live like that.
-I don't want to be a burden on my family.
-I need to live life.
-And I'd hate dying—it would ruin my image.'"

 LaLanne summed up his philosophy about good nutrition and exercise:

+"Dying is easy.
+Living is a pain in the butt.
+It's like an athletic event.
+You've got to train for it.
+You've got to eat right.
+You've got to exercise.
+Your health account, your bank account, they're the same thing.
+The more you put in, the more you can take out.
+Exercise is king and nutrition is queen: together, you have a kingdom."

+He said that since the average person doesn't have the time to exercise two hours per day, he recommended 30-minute workouts, 3-4 times a week, and changing one's routine every 2–3 weeks.

 Views on food additives and drugs

 LaLanne often stressed that artificial food additives, drugs, and processed foods contributed to making people mentally and physically ill.
-As a result, he writes, many people turn to alcohol and drugs to deal with symptoms of ailments, noting that "a stream of aches and pains seems to encompass us as we get older."
-He refers to the human bloodstream as a "River of Life," which is "polluted" by "junk foods" loaded with "preservatives, salt, sugar, and artificial flavorings."
+As a result, he writes, many people turn to alcohol and drugs to deal with symptoms of ailments, noting that "a stream of aches and pains seems to encompass us as we get older".
+He refers to the human bloodstream as a "River of Life", which is "polluted" by "junk foods" loaded with "preservatives, salt, sugar, and artificial flavorings".

-Relying on evidence from The President's Council on Physical Fitness, he also agreed that "many of our aches and pains come from lack of physical activity."
+Relying on evidence from The President's Council on Physical Fitness, he also agreed that "many of our aches and pains come from lack of physical activity".
 As an immediate remedy for symptoms such as constipation, insomnia, tiredness, anxiety, shortness of breath, or high blood pressure, LaLanne states that people will resort to various drugs: "We look for crutches such as sleeping pills, pep pills, alcohol, cigarettes, and so on."

 Family

-LaLanne was married to his second wife, Elaine Doyle LaLanne, for over five decades.
-They had three children: a daughter named Yvonne LaLanne from his first marriage, a son named Dan Doyle from Elaine's first marriage, and a son named Jon LaLanne together.
+LaLanne was married to his second wife, Elaine Doyle LaLanne, for more than five decades.
+They had three children: Yvonne LaLanne, a daughter from his first marriage, Dan Doyle, a son from Elaine's first marriage, and Jon LaLanne, a son they had together.
 Yvonne is a chiropractor in California; Dan and Jon are involved in the family business, BeFit Enterprises, which they and their mother and sister plan to continue.
 Another daughter from Elaine's first marriage, Janet Doyle, died in a car accident at age 21 in 1974.